MarkusRJK/Safe_Embeeded_Linux/README.md

 # Run Linux on Embedded Device Safely

-Microcontrollers like Raspberry PI and Arduion have become popular recently and it is easy to install Linux on them.
+Raspberry PI and Arduion have become popular recently and it is easy to install Linux on them.
-Many applications do not need a display nor a keyboard or mouse.
-Examples would be a NAS, print server, any control system reads data from sensors and/or controls actors.
-We are all used to switching these devices off and on instantly (pull the plug).
-Unlike a desktop PC we do not want to shut it down and watch the monitor until the shutdown finished to pull the plug.
+Some applications can run without display or keyboard/mouse.
+Examples would be a NAS, web or print server, any control system reading data from sensors and/or controling actors.

+For such devices we got used to switch them off by pulling the plug rather than shutting them down cleanly and wait.

-With a Linux installed pulling the plug can corrupt the file system or make it unusable even if it is a journaling FS.
+With a Linux installed pulling the plug can corrupt the file system or make it unusable even with a journaling FS.

-This project shows a safe configuration based on an Ubuntu 18.04 on Raspberry PI but it should be portable to other Linux versions and flavours.
+This project shows a safe configuration based on an Ubuntu 18.04 on Raspberry PI.
+It should be portable to other Linux versions and flavours.

 ## Scope